abr/abr.github.io/_team/03-terry-stewart.md

 should also be _mechanistic_.
 That is, they should be process models where the behaviour of the overall system is caused by the interaction of internal components over time.
 These components should then correspond to the components of the real system.
-To achieve this, his main research interests are in the development of modelling tools to support large-scale cognitive models.
-This has involved both high-level cognitive architectures (such as ACT-R) and detailed neural models (such as the Neural Engineering Framework).
-Of particular interest is models involving cognitive reasoning, experience-based learning, and reinforcement learning to interact with a complex environment.
-In concert with this, Terry has worked on statistical tools for comparing modelling results with empirical results, and how such results should be interpretted.
-In particular, instead of the standard approaches of finding best-fit parameter settings based on minimizing the mean squared error, he advocate finding a range of parameter settings for which the model and reality are not statistically significantly different.
+To achieve this, he develops modelling tools to support large-scale cognitive models.
+This has involved both high-level cognitive architectures (such as ACT-R) and detailed neural models (such as the Neural Engineering Framework and Nengo).
+Of particular interest to him are models involving cognitive reasoning, experience-based learning, and reinforcement learning.
+In concert with this, Terry has worked on statistical tools for comparing modelling results with empirical results, and he has clarified how such results should be interpretted.
+In particular, instead of the standard approaches of finding best-fit parameter settings based on minimizing the mean squared error, he advocates finding a range of parameter settings for which the model and reality are _not_ statistically significantly different.